TayTay73/EES/Warehouse Ops training how-to.md

   * 2 of all the bottled sauces
   * 30 cookies
   * 30 Chips
   * 1 gal sweet tea
-  * 1 gal unsweet tea
+  * 1 gal un-sweet tea

-## Gather Necessary Equipment
+- [ ] Finished

->Contact NacSpace for additional wands for the class
+## 10. Prepare

->Ensure the wands are up to date and working.
+>This section is for the instructor or coordinator that is running the event.

-* Double Check
+- [ ] 1.
+Be sure Instructors have hotel reservations
-  * Attendees
+- [ ] 2.
+Make sure Instructors rent a car for themselves.
-  * Hotel Reservations
+- [ ] 3.
+If necessary make sure instructors schedule their flights.
-  * Rental car if necessary
+- [ ] 4.
+Contact NacSpace for additional wands for the class
-  * Equipment
+- [ ] 5.
+Ensure the wands are up to date and working.